-Each of these matters has its own application form, fee and lodging requirements.
+Each of these types of matter has its own application form, filing fee and lodging requirements.

 QCAT is committed to resolving disputes and may order parties to attend mediation or compulsory conferencing in the hope that matter can be resolved.
 The benefits of dispute resolution are:

 - to assist to identify the issues that need be resolved

 - the possible early resolution of the matter

 - reduced stress due to the more informal nature,

 - improved likelihood of an ongoing relationship between the parties,

 - reduced costs for the parties

 - parties are provided with a better understanding of the powers of the tribunal, and

 - tailor made solutions for how the matter will be proceeding.